Error pages

 <p>

-Contact your GP or pharmacy directly if you need help with a prescription
+Contact your GP surgery directly if you need to book or change an

 </p>